Philanthropy & Tikkun Olam

 Its own site describes it as a Canadian Jewish charity grounded in "Canadian soil, Jewish roots."
 The organization's mission language is explicit: it aims to lead, inspire, and empower Jews to become shomrei adamah, protectors of the earth, through Jewish nature connection.
 Its history page traces the project back to 2002, with later growth in Toronto and southern Ontario through gardens, outdoor education, farm work, and community programming.

-That matters because it shows climate concern entering Jewish life through practice, not only protest.
+That matters because it shows climate concern entering Jewish life through practice as well as protest.

 Shoresh built an environmental vocabulary out of education, land-based programming, and communal routine.
 It made climate-adjacent Jewish life feel local and habitable rather than abstractly catastrophic.